-A humanity from: History (in English, French or English and French), Geography (in English or French) or Actualités 3 A 2 nd Humanity from History (in English, French or English and French), Geography (in English or French) 3 A 2 nd Arts course from Theatre, Visual Arts (in English or French) or Music (in English) 3 A 3 rd Arts course from Theatre, Visual Arts (in English or French) or Music (in English) 3 A foreign language 3 A foreign language 3 Total weekly periods possible: 40 Weekly total periods probable (and recommended): 37
+A 2nd Humanity from History (in English, French or English and French), Geography (in English or French) or Actualités

+A 2nd Arts course from Theatre, Visual Arts (in English or French) or Music (in English)

+A 3rd Arts course from Theatre, Visual Arts (in English or French) or Music (in English)

+Technology

+A 2nd or 3rd foreign language

-^{} History is recommended because it is often required by US universities
+\ History is recommended because it is often required by US universities

-^{} New students without the required level in English or French may study a specially adapted programme.
+\\ New students without the required level in English or French may study a specially adapted programme.
 Subjects taught in the second language are adapted to fit the language level of the students.
 Accomplished bilinguals can also opt for special courses in History or Science where the subject is taught in both languages.